Typhoon Fung-wong (2025): Philippines

+Satellite imagery of power outages in some areas in the country after the onslaught of Fung-wong.

-Fung-wong left at least 33 people dead and 51 others injured in the Philippines.
+Fung-wong left at least 33 people dead and 52 others injured in the Philippines.
 One person drowned in Catanduanes while another was killed after being trapped under debris in Catbalogan.
 Three people were killed by landslides in Nueva Vizcaya, including two children in Kayapa, while four others were injured.
 Sixteen people were killed while eight others were injured and two reported missing in landslides across the Cordillera Administrative Region.
 Two injuries were recorded in Catanduanes and Calinog, Iloilo.
 Two people were injured in Quezon City by an electronic billboard that was toppled by strong winds.
 Power outages disrupted operations of the MRT Line 3.
 Flooding occurred in parts of Bicol, while storm surges reaching up to 4 m were observed in Catanduanes and Albay.
 Lahar flows also occurred in Albay.
 In Camarines Sur, a section of the Calabanga–Tinambac Road was blocked due to falling debris.
 The Tinambac–Tamban Road and the Tinambac–Goa Road were also closed.
 A rail bridge was damaged in Guinobatan, Albay, forcing the Philippine National Railways to suspend its Naga–Legazpi route.
 In Virac, Catanduanes, up to 392.4 mm of rain was recorded from November 8 to 9, approaching the monthly average, while in Legazpi, Albay, 266 mm of rain was recorded in the same period.
 In Daet, 215 mm of rain was recorded.
 Virac Airport and the Virac seaport sustained heavy damage.